Caretaker Chief Minister Khyber Pakhtunkhwa Muhammad Azam Khan Takes Notice Of Private Security Guards Uniforms - UrduPoint

 - Caretaker Chief Minister Khyber Pakhtunkhwa Muhammad Azam Khan takes notice of private security guar ..

-Caretaker Chief Minister Khyber Pakhtunkhwa Muhammad Azam Khan has taken notice that private security guards of some politicians were wearing uniforms, similar to that of law enforcing agencies
+Caretaker Chief Minister Khyber Pakhtunkhwa Muhammad Azam Khan has taken notice that private security guards of some politicians were wearing uniforms, similar to that of law enforcing agencie

 PESHAWAR, (UrduPoint / Pakistan Point News - 6th Feb, 2023 ) :Caretaker Chief Minister Khyber Pakhtunkhwa Muhammad Azam Khan has taken notice that private security guards of some politicians were wearing uniforms, similar to that of law enforcing agencies.